Livius307/Java-tutorial/README.md

-Random repo for me to learn git and GitHub
+Random repo for me to learn Java and Minecraft modding.